-\subsection{Taylor expansion of the score function.}
+\subsection{Taylor expansion of the score function}

+{The proof follows the standard MLE strategy based on a Taylor expansion of the score function around the true parameter.
+Related finite number of measurement outcomes likelihood results are available in the classical statistics literature \cite{csac-spokoiny2012parametric, csac-van2000asymptotic, csac-ibragimov2013statistical}.
+We keep the proof self-contained to make explicit the Fisher-information dependence relevant to quantum-learning sample complexity.}

-We begin by introducing the maximum-likelihood estimator associated with the observed sample $\vb*{x}$.
+We begin by introducing the MLE associated with the observed measurement outcomes \(\vb*{x}\).
 Let

-denote the maximum-likelihood estimator, which we assume to be the unique maximizer of the log-likelihood function.
-Throughout the proof, we express the true parameter value as $\vb*{\theta}$ and define the estimation error vector by
+denote the MLE, which we assume to be the unique maximizer of the log-likelihood function from the assumption (A1) in the main text.
+Throughout the proof, we denote the true parameter value by \(\vb*{\theta}\) and define the estimation error vector as

-To this end, we apply Taylor’s theorem with integral remainder to the empirical score function around the point $\vb*{\theta}$.
-For an arbitrary estimation error vector $\vb*{\Delta}\in\mathbb{R}^{d}$, the score function admits the expansion
+To this end, we apply Taylor’s theorem with integral remainder to the empirical score function around the point \(\vb*{\theta}\).
+For an arbitrary estimation error vector \(\vb*{\Delta}\in\mathbb{R}^{d}\), the score function admits the expansion